Interactive Face Video Coding: A Generative Compression Framework: Proposed IDI-based IFVC Framework

-The proposed IFVC framework enables promising application scenarios in terms of ultra-low bitrate, highly controllable and privacy-protected face communications, which can be seen in Fig.~\ref{figframework}.
+As shown in Fig.~\ref{figframework}, the proposed IFVC framework enables promising application scenarios, such as ultra-low bit rate communication, metaverse-related interactive functionalities and user-specified animation/stylization, which can be currently unavailable in the latest VVC standard.

-\begin{itemize} \item{The proposed IFVC framework can characterize the face image with very compact facial semantics, thus enjoying the great advantage of bitrate savings with the same quality video reconstruction compared with the latest VVC codec.
-As such, our framework can facilitate face video communication such as video conferencing/chat.
-In particular, under very tight network bandwidth conditions, our scheme can still ensure that high-quality face video communication is realized where vivid expression, headpose motion and facial texture can be reconstructed.} \item{The proposed IFVC framework employs the IDI scheme to manipulate the facial embedded semantics and reconstruct the 3D facial mesh toward personalized characterization.
-As such, it shows a great possibility for future video conferencing and metaverse-related activities that call for friendly and more direct interactions.} \item{The proposed IFVC framework exhibits great robustness when arbitrary face identities are used as texture reference.
+\begin{itemize} \item{\textbf{Ultra-low Bitrate Communication:} The proposed IFVC framework can characterize the face image with very compact facial semantics, thus enjoying the great advantage of bitrate savings with the same quality video reconstruction compared with the latest VVC codec.
+As such, our framework can facilitate face video communication such as video conferencing/chat, online broadcasting and live entertainment.
+In particular, under very tight network bandwidth conditions, our scheme can still ensure that high-quality face video communication is realized where vivid expression, headpose motion and facial texture can be reconstructed.} \item{\textbf{Metaverse-related Interactive Functionalities:} The proposed IFVC framework employs the IDI scheme to manipulate the facial embedded semantics and reconstruct the 3D facial mesh toward personalized characterization.
+In particular, these embedded semantics can be specifically divided into mouth motion, eye blinking, head rotation, head translation and head location, which can be manipulated individually or in combination.
+As such, it shows a great possibility for future video conferencing and metaverse-related activities that call for friendly interactions and versatile communication. } \item{\textbf{User-specified Video Animation/Stylization:} The proposed IFVC framework exhibits great robustness when arbitrary face identities are used as texture reference.
 Given a non-personal face image (\textit{e.g.,} a virtual anime face) as the texture reference, a series of controllable face semantics can animate this reference image to generate face frames with realistic motion and expression.
-Such a virtual character based video animation capability can be used to ensure the user privacy in applications such as virtual livestreaming and encrypted video chat.
+Such a virtual character based video animation/stylization capability can be used to ensure the user privacy in applications such as virtual live-streaming and encrypted video chat.
 For example, the sender can choose to hide his/her identity, and the controllable face semantics in the proposed system can be used to drive a virtual face and generate faithful motion and expression at the receiver.} \end{itemize}